 WHAT HAVE WE DONE SO FAR?

 - We began 2018 by working together with the non-profit Guitar Fort Worth to donate 16 Cordoba guitars along with the footstools and strings needed to set up two new guitar programs in Fort Worth, Texas.
 In May, we sponsored a group of students to attend the very first Los Angeles Guitar Festival where we also presented a workshop on "Effective Practice."
 For the current school year, we have provided funding for another year of lessons once a week at Brockton Elementary and started a new ukulele program at Castle Heights Elementary School, once again working with Cordoba to provide the program with instruments.
-In addition, we provided scholarships for a group of low-income students to attend Elemental Music, a local non-profit that provides high-quality music education for young children.
+In addition, we provided need-based scholarships to students to participate in Elemental Guitar, a unique ensemble training program in Santa Monica that is part of the nonprofit Elemental Music.

 - In 2017, we initiated a new ukulele program at Brockton Avenue Elementary School in Los Angeles, contributing $12,000 to pay for one year of instruction along with 30 ukuleles in cooperation with Cordoba Guitars.
 This year, we also donated $2,000 to help fund the Calvert St Elementary PTA Orchestra Fund.
 Finally, a scholarship fund was created in partnership with the GSI Foundation, Children's Music Workshop, and The Instrument Place – where instrument rental fees were waived for scholarship recipients.